OpenNebula/docs/source/intro_release_notes/release_notes_hotfix/what_is_hotfix.rst

 While OpenNebula is fully open source, packages from hotfix incremental versions are not publicly released, and are only available for users with an active commercial subscription.
 However, rest assured that the code is publicly available in the `GitHub repository <https://github.com/OpenNebula/one>`__, as is the `templates to create packages <https://github.com/OpenNebula/one/tree/master/share/pkg>`__ for the different supported platorms.

 Hence, everyone can create their own packages or :ref:`build OpenNebula from the source code <compile>`, but only OpenNebula Systems customers have the convenience of pre-created packages in Hotfixes incremental releases.

+if you are an OpenNebula Systems customer with an active support subscription you have access to the this hotfix package.
+Please check your private repository at OpenNebula.pro